-- You believe that the Index will decrease from the Starting Value to the Ending Value. - You seek principal repayment or preservation of capital. - You seek interest payments or other current income on your investment. - You want to receive dividends or other distributions paid on the stocks included in the Index. - You seek an investment for which there will be a liquid secondary market. - You are unwilling or are unable to take market risk on the notes to take our credit risk, as issuer of the notes or to take BAC's credit risk, as guarantor of the notes.
+- You want to hold your notes for the full term. - You believe that the notes will not be automatically called and the Index will decrease from the Starting Value to the Ending Value. - You seek principal repayment or preservation of capital. - You seek interest payments or other current income on your investment. - You want to receive dividends or other distributions paid on the stocks included in the Index. - You seek an investment for which there will be a liquid secondary market. - You are unwilling or are unable to take market risk on the notes to take our credit risk as issuer of the notes or to take BAC's credit risk, as guarantor of the notes.